 My results from the end of 2011 until summer of 2012 were mediocre, to say the least.
 I did a in-depth analysis of my trading and concluded that my mindset was holding me back.
 My trading strategies weren’t that bad, I just needed to change my habits and my thinking.
 I have completely changed my working habits after this analysis: I spend less time doing actual trading and more time researching and doing other things not directly related to trading (like this blog for example).
-I’m forcing myself to don’t look at the P/L anymore and rather just focusing on my tasks.
-The results is that I make more money and I actually care a lot less about my P/L. I concentrate on executing my strategies.
+I’m forcing myself to don’t look at the P/L during the trading day and rather just focusing on my tasks.
+The result is that I make more money and I actually care a lot less about my P/L. I concentrate on executing my strategies.
 The P/L is just a byproduct of what I do.
 Actually, this blog helps me being focused and disciplined.

 Now, underneath I’ll try to summarize my own findings after I revamped my trading style:

-You should be relentless on develpoing skills how to master yourself and the markets.
+You should be relentless on developing skills in how to master yourself and the markets.
 Some traders love the action, others dream of easy money, but the really good traders think about how to develop strategies.
 The work should be a goal, money and action is just a byproduct.
 Trading is a performance field.
-Success is about talent, skills and work etchics.
+Success is about talent, skills and work ethics.
 Not everyone can become a trader.
 Mark Minervi was interviewed in Jack Schwager’s Stock Market Wizards.
 Here is a quote from that interview (page 176):

 “The fruits of your success will be in direct ratio to the honesty and sincerity of your own effort in keeping your own records, doing your own thinking, and reaching your own conclusions.
-In other words, take 100 percent responibility for your results.”
+In other words, take 100 percent responsibility for your results.”

 This is the most important.
 You have to get an understanding on who you are and your personality traits.
 Are you introvert or extrovert?
 Are you disciplined?
 Are you able to work on your own?
 Are you confident by nature?
 What is your aim?
 Why do you trade?
 A lot of people “want to make a lot of money” and start trading.
 They want to stay at home and have no commuting.
 The dream of an easy life seems so appealing.
 Occasionally go to the cafe and trade from there.
 I guess this is the reason a lot of people want to trade.
-But if you don’t appreciate that trading is an intellectual endeavour you’ll most likely fail.
+But if you don’t appreciate that trading is an intellectual endeavor you’ll most likely fail.
 If you concentrate on analysis and just executing your findings, you can once in a while realize your dreams and trade from cafes.
 But trading is solitary, it attracts people that are introverted.
-The ones with intuition backed up by gut feel can get some kind of a game going in a few months or a year or two but not for the long term.
+The ones with intuition backed up by gut feel can get some kind of a game going in a few months or a year or two but not for the long term, in my opinion.
 The ones that back up intuition with thinking take much longer to get a game plan and they can last longer.
-Extroverts with intuition backed up by thinking will take a long time to get going but once they master the game they have a huge advantage.
+Extroverts with intuition backed up by thinking will take a long time to get going but once they master the game they have potentially have some something going.
 However, their biggest obstacle is implementing their plans, they have to master themselves and undergo personality change in order to get their trading implemented properly.
 But if they can change somewhat they can be really good traders.

 If you decide to open a pizza shop, most likely you’ll set up some plans for how to proceed.
 Perhaps making budgets and even some marketing research to check the viability of the plan.
 Do you think a potential trader does all this?
 Probably not.
 But you need to have a business plan and develop some kind of methodology.
 This methodology has to be linked to your personality traits.
 It’s better to have a bad methodology than no methodology at all.
 This takes time, a lot of time.
 You first need an idea, some kind of hypotheses, and then you need to backtest this idea to check if it has any statistical edge.
 For some, that is the easy part.
 The tricky part is to execute is.
 It all looks so easy when you have the answer in front of you.
 Problem is, when trading you never know the future.
 All you know is the past.
-After a drawdown, you might lose faith in the system and stop trading, exactly at the wrong time.
+After a drawdown, you might lose faith in the system and stop trading, perhaps exactly at the wrong time.
 Therefore, you need to practice and stay focused on what you should do.
 Try to avoid thinking in terms of money.
 But by focusing on tasks, a lot of traders will be bored.
 They need action.
 They need to make a lot of money.
 They need it NOW.
 Extroverts are like this.
 Don’t fall prey to this.
 Concentrate on developing your skills and how to adapt to the markets and try to minimize your weaknesses.
 Be disciplined:

-Discpline is for many a negative word.
+Discipline is for many a negative word.
 I quote from Wikipedia:

 Self-discipline can be defined as the ability to motivate oneself in spite of a negative emotional state.
 Qualities associated with self-discipline include willpower, hard work, and persistence.

 Self-discipline is the product of persisted willpower.
 Whereas willpower is the strength and ability to carryout a certain task, self-discipline is the ability to use it routinely and even automatically (as if through reflex).
 An analogy for the relationship between the two might be defined as follows: Where willpower is the muscle, self-discipline is the structured thought that controls that muscle.
-In most cultures, it has been noted that self discipline is the ultimate path towards success.

 Again, Mark Minervi gives a very good analogy:

-“The first time I sreiously watched a poker game in a casino I noticed that the average winning hand was over 50 USD, but that it only cost you 50 cents to see the first three cards.
+“The first time I seriously watched a poker game in a casino I noticed that the average winning hand was over 50 USD, but that it only cost you 50 cents to see the first three cards.
 I couldn’t believe that for half a dollar I could get a pretty good idea of my chances of winning a hundred times that amount.
 If I folded fifty times and won only once, I would still win twice as much as I lost.
 Those seemed like terrific odds to me.
 That’s how I got started playing poker.
 My strategy was to only play super-high-probability hands.
 Schwager: Didn’t everyone just fold once you played a hand?
 No, and you know why?
 Because they were not disciplined, and they wanted to play.
 The key is to know when to do nothing.
 Most people, even if they have a winning strategy, will not follow it because they lack discipline.”

-I guess willpower, hard work and persistence are not traits that many people have!
+I guess willpower, hard work and persistence are not traits that many people have.
 No wonder this brings negative thoughts to many.
 However, trading is not a military boot camp, but be honest to yourself to check if you have any of these three traits.
 If not, trading can be quite hard.
 One other word that is not mentioned in the Wikipedia quote is rules.
 Yet another negative word!
-Is trading S/M?
+Is trading sadomasochism?
 Yes, it can be!
 As mentioned you need a methodology and that implies strict rules and systems.
 If you have found such a method, and that is no easy task either, the real tricky part is to execute the strategy.
 You need to apply it systematically.
 Hopefully you have some ideas about your personality traits so you’re able to deal with the strategy.
-Being displined can help you being confident:
+Being disciplined can help you being confident: